zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/fluent-api/valuegeneratednever-method.md

     }
 }
 ```
 Entity Framework Core does not implement a value generation strategy.
 Database providers differ in the way that values are automatically generated.
-Some will generated values for selected data types such as `Identity`, `rowversion`, `GUID`.
+Some will generate values for selected data types such as `Identity`, `rowversion`, `GUID`.
 Others may require manual configuration such as setting default values or triggers.

 ### Data Annotations